The NHS Says You're Still Responsible (Even When AI Writes Your Notes)

 The National Chief Clinical Information Officer also issued a priority notification warning about implementations not meeting clinical safety standards.
 The message was unambiguous: get this right or don’t do it at all.

 The guidance doesn’t say you can’t use AI scribes.
-It says you need to use them responsibly, with proper governance, risk assessment, and human oversight.
-That’s not anti-innovation.
+It says you need to use them responsibly, with proper governance, risk assessment, and human oversight, and that’s not anti-innovation.
 That’s good clinical practice.

 The detail problem, and why training matters

-But certain large language models are genuinely good at maintaining detail across large context windows.
-If the model is designed to be comprehensive rather than concise, and specifically trained not to leave out details, the risks can be effectively mitigated.
-So long as it’s trained properly, this technology can produce notes that are not just adequate but genuinely thorough.
+But certain large language models are very good at maintaining detail across large context windows, and if the model is designed to be comprehensive rather than concise, specifically trained not to leave out details, the risks can be effectively mitigated.
+When it’s trained properly, this technology can produce notes that are not just adequate but thorough.

 Human in the loop, always

-This is work.
-It takes time.
-But it’s considerably less time than writing everything from scratch, and if done properly, it gives you a better record than most clinicians produce manually, because the AI captures things you might have forgotten to document.
+This is work, and it takes time, but it’s considerably less time than writing everything from scratch.
+Done properly, it can give you a better record than most clinicians produce manually, because the AI captures things you might have forgotten to document.

 What this means for dental practices